mgba-emu/www/faq.markdown

 mGBA's development uses some project-specific names for things that may be confusing.
 Here's a list of the most common ones:

+- CInema: A suite of automated regression tests of video output, akin to Dolphin's fifoci
 - Input revamp: Upcoming rewrite of the input and controller mapping, meant to improve many of the fundamental issues present
 - medusa: mGBA's upcoming DS support
 - mGUI: The UI used on all the homebrew ports